Understanding rent increase rules in Dubai

 Notice Period for Rent Increase

-As per rent increase rules in Dubai, tenants have the right to be notified in advance of any proposed hike.
-According to the law, landlords must serve a written notice at least 90 days before the tenancy contract’s expiration date.
-This applies to any changes in the contract, including rent adjustments.
+As per rental regulations in Dubai, tenants have the right to be notified well in advance of any proposed changes to their tenancy agreement.
+According to the law, landlords must serve a written notice at least 90 days before the contract’s expiration date regarding any adjustments, including rent increases.

 Tenant Rights and Recourse Options